Are you preparing for baby and wondering WHAT exactly you should be focusing on while you wait?

 When I was pregnant for the first time, the word “Breastfeeding Class” conjured up images in my mind of a group of moms sitting around in a circle with their new babies, awkwardly learning how to breastfeed with a lactation consultant making the rounds and telling us what to do and what not to do.

-And while I’m pretty sure that’s not what most in-person lactation groups entail, when I heard about this online course from Stacey at Milkology, I thought – what an awesome idea!
+And while I’m pretty sure that’s not what most in-person lactation groups entail, when I heard about this online breastfeeding class from Stacey at Milkology, I thought – what an awesome idea!

 Learn to breastfeed at home, BEFORE baby arrives, so that you’re less anxious and more able to do what your body needs it to do – when the time actually comes.

 I read up as much as I could on the subject, but I still remember making those phone calls to the hospital lactation nurse after baby arrived, unsure if I was doing it right.

 And truthfully, whether it’s your first or fourth baby – there are breastfeeding questions and different problems that can arise each time!

 The American Academy of Pediatrics recommends exclusive breastfeeding for about the first six months, but current statistics from the CDC show that only about 25% of moms are meeting this mark.

 But a step-by-step course designed to cover EVERYTHING you need to know is priceless.

-If this class had been available with my first child, I would’ve taken it in a heartbeat.
-This video-based class will teach you everything from lactation basics, to how to know if your baby is getting enough milk, as well as pumping tips.
+The Milkology breastfeeding class online (and video-based), will teach you everything from lactation basics, to how to know if your baby is getting enough milk, as well as pumping tips.

 By the way – you get lifetime access once you purchase the course, so you can use it with future children too!

 #3.
-Baby Sleep Made Simple
+Preparing to SLEEP: Baby Sleep Made Simple

 Sleep, sweet elusive sleep.
 Last year, I wrote an entire post (in jest, really) about how none of my babies slept through the night – or even more than a few hours at a time – until age one.

 Little did I know, there are resources like the Baby Sleep Made Simple program to SOLVE this problem!

 She has a long list of qualifications – but most importantly, she’s a mom who knows exactly how it feels to be dog-tired and bleary-eyed. 🙂

 With Baby Sleep Made Simple program: 21 Days to Peace and Quiet, parents have a range of options to choose from, to suit your particular parenting style and preferences.